Last Updated on July 21, 2022 by Anne-Marie

 How to cook meatballs in the Instant Pot

-You can use any electric pressure cooker for this meatball recipe, not just the Instant Pot brand.
+You can use any electric pressure cooker for this recipe, not just the Instant Pot brand.

-I have a large 8 Quart Instant Pot Duo 7-in-1 Electric Pressure Cooker, because I like to double my recipes so I can have lots of leftovers.
+I have a large 8 Quart Instant Pot Duo 7-in-1 Electric Pressure Cooker since I double my recipes so I can have leftovers.

 But the 6 Quart Instant Pot Duo Pressure Cooker 7-in-1 is perfect for most recipes.

-Cover the pressure cooker.
-Then cook on High Pressure for 8 minutes.
+4. Cover the pressure cooker.
+Then cook on High Pressure for 8 minutes cooking time.